 Professional Practices Program In the spring of 1980, the School of Liberal Arts faculty approved a Professional Practices Program, to be developed by the various academic departments and programs for School of Liberal Arts students.
-Professional Practice involves full-time or part-time internships and co-ops related to academic objectives, for the following purposes:
+Professional practice involves full-time or part-time internships and co-ops related to academic objectives, for the following purposes:

-- to provide interested and qualified SLA students with career training within an academic setting; - to assist in the development of appropriate liberal arts skills and capabilities that are applicable in jobs and careers; - to facilitate student involvement in work experiences related to the chosen academic curriculum; - to facilitate development of occupational alternatives;

-- to facilitate students' self-confidence with regard to the marketability of their liberal arts training; - to foster community awareness of SLAtrained students and their capabilities.
+- to provide interested and qualified SLA students with career training within an academic setting; - to assist in the development of appropriate liberal arts skills and capabilities that are applicable in jobs and careers; - to facilitate student involvement in work experiences related to the chosen academic curriculum; - to facilitate development of occupational alternatives; - to facilitate students' self-confidence with regard to the marketability of their liberal arts training; - to foster community awareness of SLAtrained students and their capabilities.

-Participating departments will work in conjunction with the IUPUI Professional Practice Program in several areas and in accordance with University guidelines to provide experiences for majors.
-For further information, students should contact departmental advisers, or the Professional Practice Program, Business-SPEA Building 2010, 274-2554.
+Participating departments will work in conjunction with the IUPUI Professional Practices Program in accordance with university guidelines to provide experiences for majors.
+For further information, students should contact departmental advisers, or the Professional Practices Program, Business-SPEA Building 2010, or call (317) 274-2554.